-In Version 4.1, a special value for n of -1, which indicates that a test row should print, and then General should prompt for another, or allow the report to begin.
-In order to allow each test row to print, General must close and re-open the printer.
+A special value for number of -1 indicates that a test row should print, and then GENERAL should prompt for another, or allow the report to begin.
+In order to allow each test row to print, GENERAL must close and re-open the printer.
 On systems using the print spooler, or with other automatic close logic, a page eject may occur which renders the test pattern useless.
-General can do nothing about this, so it is up to the site to provide printer definitions that will not eject the page when the printer is closed.
+GENERAL can do nothing about this, so it is up to the site to provide printer definitions that will not eject the page when the printer is closed.